smatechnologies/ibm-i-agent-docs/docs/events-utilities/client-email.md

   - SMA also suggests that any custom REPLY TO email address could be embedded within the message body as a work-around for this limitation.
 - The IBM i Agent communications programs that connect with the OpCon server have their internal transaction buffers enlarged to accommodate up to 3,840 bytes (expanded from 1,280) to support an ample length for the aggregated parameters of the $NOTIFY:EMAIL command.
   - The email message body could contain up to 3,000+ characters, however, the total size of the event command must be considered, allowing for the message title and the message addresses, plus any optional characters for the path to one or two attachments.
+- The Agent added support for using the IBM i simple editor EDTF as the default for working with email message body text source members in the source file EMLTXTSRC.
+For sites that have the Programmer Development Manager tools installed, the WRKMBRPDM command is still offered from the Client eMail menu functions.
+  - Previously, only WRKMBRPDM was supported from the LSAM menu functions, but many client production computers do not have the Programmer Development Manager tools installed.
+  - With Agent version 21.1, it became necessary to offer an option for the EMLTXTSRC message body source file to contain much longer source records, allowing for one possible way to type a long character string defining a specifically qualified multi-instance Dynamic Variable.
+  - The Client eMail request generation program (for command GENEMLREQ) can now support any record length for the EMLTXTSRC source physical file.
+Instructions are provided for changing the EMLTXTSRC file record length while preserving any existing source member content for email message bodies.

+- A new message body formatting control is added, to change the method used to concatenate IBM i source file record strings into the message body:  **&/STRNOSPACE** and **&/ENDNOSPACE** are the control characters that can be added into their own separate source member records.
+But the actual text of these control characters can be redefined by the user in the LSAM Client eMail Configuration (under LSAM menu 3, option 11, then select option 7).
+  - This optional formatting capability can be used instead of changing the record length of the EMLTXTSRC source file.

 ### Instructions for Users of Original Client eMail

-Users who have started using the Client eMail feature at or after LSAM version 18.1.112 (LSAM version 18.1, PTF level 112) can skip this section of documentation.
+Users who have started using the Client eMail feature at or after LSAM version 18.1.112 (LSAM version 18.1, PTF level 112), or beginning with LSAM version 21.1 and newer, can skip this section of documentation.
 It is provided as a guide only for users of the original Client eMail feature.
 New users should continue with the [Client eMail Process Overview](#client-email-process-overview).

-Revising the introduction to Client eMail Management in the IBM i LSAM Administration Guide (18.1.055), this eMail management tool now does depend on the OpCon External Event command $NOTIFY:EMAIL.
+Revising the introduction to Client eMail Management in the IBM i LSAM Administration Guide (18.1.055), this eMail management tool now depends on the OpCon External Event command $NOTIFY:EMAIL.
+(This Agent's XML formatting command is XNTYEMAIL.)
 This Agent’s adoption of the XML format for OpCon External Event commands makes it much easier and simpler to continue producing nicely formatted email messages.
 For example, the XML format supports properly edited financial amounts, with no restrictions on the use of the comma as a grouping separator.

 The CAUTION in the previous user instructions no longer applies.
 After version 18.1.112 cumulative LSAM PTFs for the OpCon Agent for IBM i are installed, there is no need to maintain the old, retired stand-alone OpCon utility “SMASendMail.exe”.

 Another important change that must be made is to any OpCon Schedules that were previously required to manage the IBM i Agent’s Client eMail requests.
 Consider the following new procedure for using the Agent’s existing (revised, simplified) GENEMLREQ command.

-1. No OpCon Schedule is required.
+1. No OpCon Schedule is required (except if desired for scheduling a single job that executes The GENEMLREQ command itself).
 2. No file transfer jobs are required to send email request parameters or the email message content file.
 3. There is no need for a job to execute the retired “SMASendMail” utility.
 4. All that is required to get an email message sent is to execute the Agent’s GENEMLREQ.
 This command engages the IBM i Agent XNTYEMAIL External Event email command.
 The external event command will be automatically configured by the GENEMLREQ command processor program (GENEMLREQR).